nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 > **Stack Overflow**: A common pitfall is to merely copy and paste things that you find on stackoverflow.com - but this is dangerous, because even though it is implied that the user is sharing this information, you do not know with 100% certainty that it is appropriate (or permitted) to use the code example 1 to 1.
 The common practice of citing the resource is better than nothing, but you should really consider rewriting the example to fit your code style, the needs of your project AND reference the source as "inspiration".

-In the case of images, you should do one or more of the following:

-1. Name the file accordingly
-2. Put license information in a watermark in the file
-3. Inject the information into the metadata of the file
-4. Cite the image sources / licenses directly after the image if possible
-5. Put this same information in a footnote / endnote / linked document
-6. Place license information or licenses and release form-cover-sheets in the repository in the same folder as the image or some other delegated location

 ## Your Identity and Rights
 - You will learn about "Non-Disclosure Agreements" (NDA)